michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-01-introduction.md

 ## A Personal Note

 If you're feeling skeptical, that's healthy.
 If you're worried this is too technical, I promise it's not.
-If you're concerned about losing control of your teaching, you won't—you'll gain new capabilities.
+If you're concerned about losing control of your teaching, you won't,you'll gain new capabilities.

 The goal of this booklet is simple: **by the end, you should feel excited and equipped to try one new thing in your next class.**